The 2023-2024 Intern application process is CLOSED.

 There is an alternate rotation option to work within the Philadelphia Juvenile Justice Center (PJJSC), Philadelphia’s only secure detention facility for youth.
 This opportunity would require 4-8 hours of dedicated time per week.
 The selected intern would be supervised by a Licensed Clinical Social Worker and work with a team of clinicians and case managers to provide therapeutic services to adolescents within the PJJSC.
 If you are interested in this opportunity, please indicate this specifically within your personal statement.
 Given regulatory guidelines for working in this setting, there are additional onboarding steps for this rotation.

 - Participate in weekly individual supervision

-- Participate in a weekly training and/or case consultation
+- Participate in a weekly group supervision and case presentations.

-Additionally, we can only accommodate students who are available during our regular business hours, generally 8 am – 6 pm, Monday through Friday.
-Exceptions cannot be made at this time.
+Additionally, we can only accommodate students who are available during our regular business hours, generally 8am- 6pm, Monday through Friday.
+Selected interns are expected to be onsite on Monday’s.

 Back to Top